USC president agrees to step down amid gynecologist scandal

-LOS ANGELES (AP) — The president of the University of Southern California has agreed to step down amid a sex scandal involving a school gynecologist, the chairman of the school’s board of trustees said Friday.
+LOS ANGELES (AP) — The president of the University of Southern California has agreed to step down amid a raging sex scandal involving a university gynecologist who is accused of conducting inappropriate exams for decades, the chairman of the school’s board of trustees said Friday.

-The university’s board of trustees has “agreed to begin an orderly transition and commence the process of selecting a new president,” Rick J. Caruso, the board’s chairman, said in a letter to students and faculty members.
+The university’s board has “agreed to begin an orderly transition and commence the process of selecting a new president,” Rick J. Caruso, the board’s chairman, said in a letter to students and faculty members.

-The letter did not say when the university’s president, C.L.
-Max Nikias, would leave his post.
+The letter did not say when C.L.
+Max Nikias would leave his post.

-The announcement came after dozens of professors, students and alumni called for Nikias’ resignation following allegations that USC failed to properly respond to complaints of misconduct involving Dr. George Tyndall, a gynecologist who worked at a university clinic for 30 years.
+“We have heard the message that something is broken and that urgent and profound actions are needed,” Caruso said.

 Most Read Nation & World Stories